ajaykan/equity-derivatives-toolkit/README.md

 # Theta Strategy

 This repo contains tools I designed/use to sell cash-secured puts (CSP) for consistent income.
 These tools use probability to optimize your likelihood of profit.
-Documentation will be updated periodically.
+Documentation will be updated as needed.

 `classes.py`: user defined objects
   - `Position`: user position in one stock